 Asking yourself these questions will help you to hone in on some common themes and hopefully define your organizational values.
 If you’re still struggling to define your organizational values, check out our detailed guide on Creating Organisational Values.

-The third tab of the template will help you to create the focus areas of your company.
+The third tab of the strategic plan template will help you to create the focus areas of your company.
 Focus Areas are the foundation stones of your strategy.
 They expand on your Vision Statement and start to create some structure around how to actually get your organization to achieve its goals.
 We usually recommend anywhere between 3-6 focus areas, any more and it will become difficult to focus on all of them.

 When creating your strategic focus areas we advise to keep 4 rules in mind-